All Episodes

 Listen to this.

-Very secretively, people with Tolkien who lived right next to his compound, one man whose house overlooked it just 50 yards away, told me that when children's bullshit sucker balls went over the wall, uh the family would just give them money rather than let them into the compound, which is normal in the area, uh, to get the bulls back.
+One man whose house overlooked it just 50 yards away told me that when children's balls, their soccer balls, went over the wall, the family would just give them money rather than let them into the compound, which is normal in the area, to get the balls back.

-They would just give them money and say, okay, go buy another bull.
+They would just give them money and say, okay, go buy another ball.

-Um, so that's just didn't let anybody in there.
+Yeah, so that's they just didn't let anybody in there.

 Have you seen this compound?